Hire-Forms/hire-forms-form/README.md

 # Hire-Forms Form

-Mixin for creating a HireForm.
+React mixin for creating a HireForm.